 By analysing samples of trade effluent collected from industries, the operations of treatment units are monitored.
 Samples are collected for analysis once a month from the large scale ultra red and ordinary red category industries.
 In respect of medium scale red category units, samples are collected once in three months and in case of small scale red category units, samples are collected once in three to six months.
-With regard to orange category units, samples are collected once in three to six months from large scale units, once in six months from medium and small scale units.
+With regard to orange category units, samples are collected once in four months from large scale units, once in six months from medium and small scale units.
 Samples collected are analyzed to monitor whether the quality of treated effluent satisfies the standards prescribed by the Board.
-If the quality of the effluent exceeds the standards prescribed by the Board, the units are instructed to operate the effluent treatment plant effectively.
-In case of repeated non compliance show cause notice is issued to the industry.
-If the industry continues to operate without proper treatment and reply to the show cause notice, the Board initiates action under the Water Act for closure of the industry and issues direction to TNEB for disconnection of power supply.
+If the quality of the effluent exceeds the standards prescribed by the Board, the units are instructed to operate the effluent treatment plant effectively and in case of repeated non compliance action is initiated as per the Water Act.